 a.
-Projects may be referenced in various planning do Pedestrian, Corridor, Traffic Safety, Mitigation Plan applicable).
-The Corpus Christi MPO will review th ns, Economic Devel • • Is the proposed project included in a local transpo rtation plan?
-(Select) If yes, include as an attachment ONLY the cover ar attachment(s) as H-Local Planning - No more than referring to this project.
+Projects may be referenced in various Pedestrian, Corridor, Traffic Safety, Mi applicable).
+The Corpus Christi MPO w tigation Plans, Economic Develo • • Is the proposed project included in a lo ocal transportation plan?
+(Select) If yes, include as an attachment ONLY tattachment(s) as H-Local Planning - No. referring to this project.
 I .abel Insert transportation plan weblink: b.
-Transition Plan for ADA Compliance Is the proposed project included in the project spo nsor's Transition Pl an for ADA compliance?
+Transition Plan for ADA Compliance Is the proposed project included in the project sponsor's Transition Pl an for ADA compliance?
 (Select)